Entanglement-efficient bipartite-distributed quantum computing: Packing distributable unitaries

 if the implementation of $K_{1}$ prevents the implementation of $K_{2}$.
 If the two kernels are mutually incompatible, i.e. $c(K_{1},K_{2})=c(K_{2},K_{1})=1$, it forms an undirected edge

 The matrix $\{c(K_{i},K_{j})\}_{i,j}$ is the adjacency matrix of conflict edges. \end{definition}

-A conflict caused by intrinsic incompatibility of packing processes, such as the incompatibility of embeddings, is called an \emph{intrinsic conflict}.
-In practice, two simultaneous packing processes need to compete for the necessary external resources, which are a one-ebit global entangled pair and a packing auxiliary qubit on the other local system.
-Such a conflict caused by limited external resources is call an \emph{extrinsic conflict}.
-Here, we assume that root auxiliary qubits on the home local system can be reset and reused immediately after the starting process, which are therefore not counted as limited external resources.
+A conflict caused by intrinsic incompatibility of packing processes due to the intrinsic quantum circuit structure, such as the incompatibility of embeddings, is called an \emph{intrinsic conflict}.
+In practice, two simultaneous packing processes need to compete for the necessary external resources.
+As shown in Fig. \ref{fig:start_end_process}, the external resources consumed in a packing process are one-ebit entangled pair, an auxiliary memory qubit $e'$ on the root QPU and an auxiliary memory qubit $e$ on the remote QPU, which are required in DQC implementation.
+The limitation on available external resources leads to conflicts among packing processes.
+Such a conflict caused by limited external resources is referred to as an \emph{extrinsic conflict}.

+Note that, in this paper, the auxiliary memory qubits in the root QPU are not counted as limited external resources, since they are only needed in the starting process (see Fig. \ref{fig:start_end_process} (a)), and can be reset and reused immediately after the starting processes.
+Besides, we ignore the limitation on the coherence time of auxiliary memory qubits, as we assume that their coherence time is not worse than the local working qubits and long enough for implementing packing processes.

+In a circuit, an indecomposable packing kernel can be represented by a vertex placed at its root circuit nodes with its packing rule written on it.
+For example, in Fig. \ref{fig:conflict_DD}, the two trivial distributable packets $\mathcal{D}_{q_{1};t}$ and $\mathcal{D}_{q_{2};t}$ are represented as red vertices.
+According to Theorem \ref{theorem:distr_and_embed}, every distributable unitary is also embeddable.
+There must be an underlying indecomposable embedding process associated with each trivial distributable packet rooted on the same circuit nodes.
+On the same root circuit nodes, the root vertices of distributing kernels $\mathcal{D}_{q_{1};t}$ and $\mathcal{D}_{q_{2};t}$ are placed over their underlying indecomposable embedding vertex $\mathcal{B}_{q_{1};t}$ and $\mathcal{B}_{q_{2};t}$, respectively.
+A further example of indecomposable packing kernel $\mathcal{B}_{q_{1};t_{1},t_{3}}$ is shown in Fig. \ref{fig:conflict_DB} as a pincer-shaped vertex on its root circuit nodes, where its pincer-shaped geometry indicates its ability to merge two distributable packets before and after.

-At the level of indecomposable kernels, there are three types of incompatibility, namely the incompatibility between two distributing processes, between a distributing process and an embedding process, and between two embedding processes.
-These three types of incompatibility can be found in the example shown in Fig. \ref{fig:conflict_structure}.
-The distributing and embedding rules of the circuit in Fig. (\ref{fig:conflict_structure}) are
+At the level of indecomposable kernels, there are three types of incompatibility, namely the incompatibility between two distributing processes, between a distributing process and an embedding process, and between two embedding processes, which are demonstrated in Fig. \ref{fig:conflict_DD}, \ref{fig:conflict_DB} and \ref{fig:conflict_BB}, respectively.

-In Eq. \eqref{eq:eg_EAK_rules}, the trivial distributing rules and indecomposable embedding rules on $q_{1}$ and $q_{2}$ are explicitly listed.
-Since the distribution of a circuit is our ultimate goal, for the distributable node, which is both distributable and embeddable, the priority is to implement the distributing process.
-We therefore place a distributing kernel over its embedding kernel in Fig. \ref{fig:conflict_structure}.